 Ribbon cable reseating is straightforward if you’re careful.
 T-Con swaps are intermediate (about 45 minutes with basic tools).
 Main board replacement is similar in difficulty.
 Panel swaps require precise handling of a large, fragile screen and aren’t worth attempting without prior experience.

 If vertical lines persist on a Samsung TV older than 10 years, picking up a new television usually makes more financial sense.
-Also worth reading: Samsung TV keeps freezing, a related issue that sometimes shares the same T-Con or ribbon cable root cause.
+Also worth reading: Samsung TV keeps freezing, a related issue that sometimes shares the same T-Con or ribbon cable root cause, and why a Samsung TV keeps dimming, which covers Eco Solution bugs that look like panel faults but are purely software.

 #Bottom Line